zalkar-z/personal-blog/content/blog/indistractable/index.md

 ---
-title: "Indistractable: How to Control Your Attention and Choose Your Life"
+title: "Indistractable: How to Control Your Attention and Choose Your Life by Nir Eyal"
 index: 11
 pages: 232
 date: "2020-09-07"